CoryParsnipson/electronics-experiments/mipi-dsi-breakout/README.md

 #### MIPI DSI

+MIPI DSI stands for *Mobile Industry Processor Interface Display Serial Interface*.
 For this project specifically, we have chosen to look for DSI screens exclusively because the DSI interface is convenient for Raspberry Pi microcontrollers.
 Having a DSI screen uses less power, supports higher resolutions and refresh rates, low physical profile, and does not take up GPIO or other ports that could be used for other things.
 The DSI protocol is also meant for internal connectors for mobile and low power and physical small devices.

 #### LVDS